Do you receive startups in ideation?

-The letter of support is given to companies after they graduate from Phase II and receive approval from our board of directors after an interview.
-Phase III starts with the legal paperwork; the first step is to have the letter of support and documents before starting the acceleration phase sessions.
+The letter of support is given to companies after they graduate from Startup Programs – Phase II and receive approval from our board of directors after an interview.
+Phase III starts with the legal paperwork.
+The first step is to have the letter of support and documents before starting the Phase III Acceleration sessions.

 How much is the cost of the program?

 Phase I – Market Validation is for companies with no experience in the Canadian market.
 This program lasts one month (minimum) and costs USD 2,500.
 The fee covers up to five co-founders from the same company.

 Phase II – Market Entry has costs USD 2,500/month with a minimum commitment of two months.
 The fee covers up to five co-founders from the same company.